jhewitt11/Topic-Modeling-BERTopic-and-LDA/README2.md

 In this study we observe how two topic models, Latent Dirichlet Allocation (LDA) and BERTopic, perform modeling the BBC news dataset.

 #### why?
 In order to make informed decisions on when to use models and how to tune them, we need quick/inexpensive methods to gauge their performance.
-Human judgement is considered the gold standard for judging relatedness in text/language but this approach doesn't scale well...humans can only read and comprehend small amounts of text at a time.
+Human judgement is considered the gold standard for judging relatedness in text/language but this approach doesn't scale well...humans read slow and forget often.

 #### how?
-The first method we use to evaluate our models is to look at how documents from a labelled dataset are distributed across the model's created topics.
-In the BBC dataset each document has one of 5 category labels..
+The first method we use to evaluate our models is to compare how labelled documents are distributed amongst the model's created topics.
+The BBC dataset labels each document with one of 5 categories..

 - Sports
 - Politics